-- Keep your windows clean to let as much sunlight in as possible to cut heating bills during cold months.
+- Keep your windows clean to let as much sunlight in as possible and cut heating bills during cold months.

 - Hang your laundry to dry outdoors instead of using a dryer.

-Bonus: You can save money on energy bills while enjoying a great view out of clean windows as well as fresh-smelling laundry
+Bonus: You can save money on energy bills while enjoying a great view out of clean windows and fresh-smelling laundry

 7. Ban Single-Use Plastic Items